ECCC-MSC/open-data/canada.ca_upcoming/msc-data/nwp_cansips/readme_cansips-datamartcsv_en.md

 NOTE: ALL HOURS ARE IN UTC.

-The forecast and hindcast files have the following nomenclature:
+The forecast and hindcast files have the following nomenclature :

 * YYYYMMDD00_indices_month_YYYY1MM1-YYYY2MM2.csv
 * YYYYMMDD00_indices_season_YYYY1MM1-YYYY2MM2.csv

-where:
+where :
 * __YYYY__ : Year of the forecast initiation
 * __MMDD__ : Month and day of the forecast initiation
 * __YYYY1MM1__ : Year and month of the forecast start
 * __YYYY2MM2__ : Year and month of the forecast end

-The observation files have the following nomenclature:
+The observation files have the following nomenclature :

 * observed_indices_month_YYYY1MM1-YYYY2MM2.csv

-where:
+where :
 * __YYYY1MM1__ : Year and month the index calculation starts
 * __YYYY2MM2__ : Year and month the index calculation ends